 Here you’ll learn more about this type of identity theft and find out just how big of a problem it is for the whole society and not only the individuals directly affected by it.

 Top Medical ID Theft Statistics (Editor’s Choice)

-- There were 54 healthcare-related thefts of physical media and devices in 2019
+- In 2019, there were over 50 healthcare-related thefts of physical media and devices

-- 20% of medical identity fraud victims experience misdiagnosis and mistreatment
+- A fifth of medical identity fraud victims experience misdiagnosis and mistreatment

 General Medical ID Theft Statistics

 This set of stats will highlight the most important statistics on healthcare-related ID theft, which is one of the most common types of fraud in the US.
 You’ll also learn how identity theft and data breach stats affect the healthcare sector.